top of page

 I'm the youngest of seven siblings.
 My father is from Saint Mary, Jamaica.
 I grew up with my dad.
 He raised me and groomed me to be who I am today.
 Growing up with my pops, like most Jamaican parents, he was strict and protective.
 He came to the U.S. to cut sugar cane, fruits and worked on farms.
 He eventually made his way up to Rochester, New York.
 He had me and my brother, who are a year apart.
 When my dad got to Rochester he did construction work for ten plus years.
 When people talk about me, my hard work, my motor, and my drive, that's where I got it from.
 I grew up watching my dad work hard to put food on the table for me and my brother and put a roof over our heads.
 That's definitely where I've gotten my work ethic.

-You attended the University of Washington, that’s about as far away from New York as possible.
+You attended the University of Washington, about as far away from New York as possible.
 How did you decide to go there?

 When I was about fourteen, “Coach Hop” (Mike Hopkins) was at Syracuse and he really recruited me hard.
 He wanted me to come to Syracuse, but then he made the move to be the head coach at the University of Washington.
 At first, I didn't think I was going to play at the University of Washington, so I looked at other options.
 Coach Hop and I never stopped talking though, and the further I went on in high school the more serious things got.
 I started to pay more attention to the University of Washington and it just went back to the relationship I had with Coach Hop.
 He had been there for everything since I was the age of fourteen.

-When making a big decision like selecting a school, deciding whether to enter your name in the draft or not or hiring an agent, who do you lean on?
+When making a big decision like selecting a school, deciding whether to enter your name in the draft or not, or hiring an agent, who do you lean on?
 Who’s in your inner circle?

 Not many to be honest.
 Obviously, I've had Hop, but other than him and my parents, there's just my mentor here in Rochester, New York, Kevan Sheppard.